cliffe/HacktivityLabSheets/_labs/example_highlighting_guide.md

 5. **Ignoring warnings**: Ensure all safety warnings and important cautions are highlighted
 6. **Poor tip placement**: Tips should be genuinely helpful, not obvious information
 7. **Missing troubleshooting formatting**: Don't forget to format troubleshooting text after commands as note blocks
+8. **Improper command formatting**: Always use `bash` code blocks for terminal commands and escape pipe characters
+9. **Uncapitalized block content**: Always capitalize the first word after "Note:", "Tip:", or "Hint:" since these labels are not visible in the rendered output

 ### File Structure Requirements